 - Be in good standing at current school/institution.

-- All application materials must be sent electronically.
+- All application materials must be sent electronically and must be submitted at least four months prior to desired start date.
 All documents must be official copies in English.
 Mailed paper forms and documents are not accepted.

 To apply for a B-1 visa contact the nearest U.S. Embassy or Consulate.

 - Review and choose a service(s).
 For service descriptions click here.

 NOTE: If you are interested in ocular oncology, please contact the ocular oncology service directly.
 For all other services, continue this application process.

 - Please select a minimum of two possible dates and/or services for your visit.
 Examples: (a) January 2014, Cornea Service OR January 2014, Glaucoma Service; (b) January 2014, Pediatric Service OR March 2014, Pediatric Service.
 Please be aware that scholars are not accepted in July or August.
 Dates will not be reserved for an observer prior/during the application process.